 I’ve never lost one but once after an impromptu swim I left journal 8 beside the sea in Elba (I know it was 8 without even skimming the pages because there are still grains of fine Elba beach sand in the binding) and a stranger found it and tracked me down that evening on my ship just before it sailed.
 When he saw me he looked surprised and I realised he must have read some of it and I was not what he was expecting.
 I still don’t know if that’s a good thing or bad.

-When I moved to Cape Town I bought 25 blank journals and stacked them on a glass shelf in my study.
+When I moved down to Cape Town from Johannesburg a few years ago I brought 25 blank journals with me, and stacked them on a glass shelf in my study.
 I reckoned 25 would be enough to take me though to the end of my active life.
 As I move onto each new book I number it in ink on the spine and carry it around till it’s full, then it takes its place on the shelf in numerical sequence and I take down the next one.
-The used journals are scuffed and stained from daily life, their spines a little crumpled, the pages worn.
+They form a kind of timeline on the shelf, a visual representation of a life increasingly lived: the used journals are scuffed and stained from daily life, their spines a little crumpled, the leather darkened with use, the pages worn.
 I like to look at them and think what’s in them.
 I’m quietly proud of them.
 If there were a fire, they are what I would grab.

-The unused ones on the right are fresh and their spines are clean and straight.
+The unused ones to their right are fresh and their spines are clean and straight.
 The pages inside are blank and crisp; anything at all can still be written there.
 When I look at them I feel a real tingle of excitement and something like wonder.
 There’s a clear tidal line between the battered dirty completed journals and the clean ones to their right.
 Each year the line moves further along.
+The left grows longer, the right side diminishes.
 I’m on journal 13 now.
 There are 12 to go.

 Times, 7 Dec 2017